Title: The Abused Shepherd-King

 As a church, I hear you say – we should be praying – we need a time of prayer about this matter.
 We have one: every Wednesday night.

 So what is it about this struggle that is different than these Martyrs?
 Well, Christ isn’t being martyred.
 He is going through something quite different.
 He is about to bear the sins of humanity.
-He is standing on a precipice which overlooks the flames of hell.
+He is standing on a precipice that overlooks the flames of hell.
 He is standing before the open gates of hell and he feels the rush of heat blow past his soul.
 He is about to bear the penalty for your sin and my sin.

 t.s.: The wages of sin is death…but the free gift of eternal life would not be a possibility today if he hadn’t paid this price.
 He returns a third time to find them sleeping in v 41, but it is too late to prepare in prayer now – rd v 42: Rise, let us be going; see, my betrayer is at hand.”